-An integral component of this oversight includes laboratory testing of the products as a means for protecting consumer health and assuring safety of the products.
-State governments rely on existing, recognized Accreditation Bodies, and their laboratory accreditation programs, to support this oversight.
-These accreditation programs can be tailored to specific regulatory needs but are based on common international consensus standards (i.e. ISO/IEC 17025).
-Several states require accreditation, such as MA, NH, MN, and NV.
+An integral component of this oversight includes laboratory testing of products as a means for protecting consumer health and ensuring safety.
+State governments rely on existing recognized accreditation bodies and their laboratory accreditation programs to support this oversight.
+These accreditation programs can be tailored to specific regulatory needs but are based on international consensus standards (i.e., ISO/IEC 17025).
+Several states, such as California, Massachusetts, New Hampshire, Minnesota, and Nevada, require accreditation.
 Many other states are considering ISO/IEC 17025 accreditation as a requirement for testing laboratories.

-This 1-day training course, Understanding ISO/IEC 17025:2017 for Cannabis Testing Laboratories, will help attendees understand and apply the requirements of ISO/IEC 17025.
-Attendees will examine the origins of the standard and learn practical concepts, such as document control, internal auditing, proficiency testing, traceability, measurement uncertainty and addressing risks and opportunities.
-The course will also discuss the relationship of general state regulations to the ISO/IEC 17025 standard.
-Note: specific state regulations will not be addressed in this course.
+This one-and-a-half-day training course, Understanding ISO/IEC 17025:2017 for Cannabis Testing Laboratories, will help attendees understand and apply the requirements of ISO/IEC 17025.
+Attendees will examine the origins of the standard and learn practical concepts, such as document control, internal auditing, proficiency testing, traceability, measurement uncertainty, and addressing risks and opportunities.
+The relationship of general state regulations to ISO/IEC 17025 will also be discussed.
+Note: Specific state regulations will not be addressed in this course.

 Learn the benefits of accreditation and the role of accreditation bodies

 Discuss the relationship of state regulations to ISO/IEC 17025:2017